BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

 1. `payee`: The public key of the person (node) receiving the Lightning Network payment.
 1. `msatoshi` and `amount_msat`: The amount of satoshis to be paid.
 1. `description`: The user-input description.
 1. `payment_hash`: The hash of the preimage that is used to lock the payment.
 You can only redeem a locked payment with the corresponding preimage to the payment hash.
-This enables routing on the Lightning Network without trusteing third parties by creating a **Conditional Payment** to be filled.
+This enables routing on the Lightning Network without trusting third parties, by creating a **Conditional Payment** to be filled.
 1. `signature`: The DER-encoded signature.

 > :book: ****What are Conditional Payments?*** Although Lightning Channels are created between two participants, multiple channels can be connected together, forming a payment network that allows payments between all the network participants, even those without a direct channel between them.
 This is done using an smart contract called a **Hashed Time Locked Contract**.

 > :book: ***What is a Hashed Time Locked Contract (HTLC)?*** A Hashed Time Locked Contract is a conditional payment that use hashlocks and timelocks to ensure payment security.
 The receiver must present a payment preimage or generate a cryptographic proof of payment before a given time, otherwise the payer can cancel the contract by spending it.
 These contracts are created as outputs from the **Commitment Transaction**.

 > :book: ***What is a Commitment Transaction?*** A Commitment Transaction is a transaction that spends the original funding transaction.
 Each peer holds the other peer's signature, meaning that either one can spent his commitment transaction whatever he wants.
 After each new commitment transaction is created the old one is revoked.
+The commitment transaction is one way that the funding transaction can be unlocked on the blockchain, as discussed in [§19.3](19_3_Closing_a_Channel.md).

 ### Checking Your Invoice